deepgram/deepgram-api-specs/README.md

 ## Publishing Workflow

-A public version of the specifications (scrubbed of internal and sensitive data) will be automatically published when any changes in this repo.
+A public version of the specifications (scrubbed of internal and sensitive data) will be automatically published when any changes are made to our API to this repo.

 ## Development and Contributing